I’m a cheerful person. But I don’t like positive thinking. It makes me cringe.

-I know that it’s a popular sentiment to encourage denial.
+I know it’s a popular sentiment to encourage denial.
 Think only positive thoughts!
 Repress any idea that might be negative!
 But that approach doesn’t work for me.
-It leaves me feeling unprepared for any real world challenges that I might have to face.
+It leaves me feeling unprepared for any real world challenges I might face.

 I don’t see the value of deluding myself on a regular basis.
 Wishful thinking about the nature of reality doesn’t help me when I’m faced with a real-world crisis.